kcortes133/Assignment_2/README.md

 # Statistical Significance of Genetic Functional Networks Using Edge Density

+## Description
+Input is two tab-delimited files named 'Input.gmt' and 'STRING.txt'.
+Input.gmt is a tab-delimited file formatted as Broad Institute’s Gene Matrix Transformed (GMT).
+STRING.txt is a version of the STRING database of known and predicted protein-protein interactions.
+Each line in the string file represents an edge in the network between the protein genes formatted protein'\t'protein'\t'weight'\n' where weight is the strength of their functional similarity.
+Random subnetworks are created from the Input.gmt.txt file where there is one random node picked from each loci.
+For each node in the loci subnetwork an equivalent node in the STRING database is picked.
+Equivalent nodes from the STRING database are determined by organizing the nodes into quantile bins based on their edge density and picking a node that has a similar density to the one in the loci subnetwork.
+These subnetworks are then compared for statistical significance to determine if the genes chosen from the loci subnetwork are more functionally connected than a random set of genes.
+This is done by computing the empirical p-value based on the subnetworks densities.

 ## Goal
 Compute the statistical significance of a population of subnetworks from a set of FA loci compared to the STRING database.